mcagalj/CNS-2024-25/docs/envelope_encryption.md

 ## Challenge Description

 Your task is to recover a `flag` that has been secured using hybrid/envelope encryption.
-You will be provided with:

-1. A challenge file (`challenge.txt` located in your home directory) containing:
+You will be provided with a challenge file (`challenge.txt` located in your home directory) containing:

-   - RSA public modulus (n)
-   - Public exponent (e)
+- RSA public exponent (e)
 - One prime factor (p) of the RSA modulus
 - Encrypted AES key
 - Initialization vector (IV)
 - Ciphertext

 The challenge involves:

 1. Reconstructing the RSA private key:
    - You have one prime factor (p)
    - Calculate the second prime factor (q) using n